mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 access to different levels of technology.
 The lowest caste is only given access to facilities and equipment of approximately TL7.
-The church uses surveillance technology to monitor how ‘devout’ its citizens are and grants access to ever-greater levels of technology to those who show sufficient levels of ‘enlightenment’ with TL14 restricted to the priesthood and the Order of Fusion, the armed and armored guardians of Igla.
+The church uses surveillance technology to monitor how 'devout' its citizens are and grants access to ever-greater levels of technology to those who show sufficient levels of 'enlightenment' with TL14 restricted to the priesthood and the Order of Fusion, the armed and armored guardians of Igla.
 The order pledges fealty to the Imperial Army and are